 Getting offboarding right has positive effects on your company and your staff.

-With a solid offboarding policy to guide you, you can implement a process that leaves all parties in a good place.
+With a solid offboarding policy for exiting employees to guide you, you can implement a process that leaves all parties in a good place.

 Even if you have to fire an employee, offboarding can be a way to manage the stresses of the situation for everyone.